- Technically this wasn't "in" the movie but the movie inspired it, so it kinda counts.

 - Jack and Annie bonding throughout the film, but especially after they get off the bus and crash the train.
 Special mention goes to the scene where Jack realizes he doesn't have the key to the handcuffs and desperately tries to get her out of them to no avail, topped off by Annie telling Jack to save himself.
 Thank God it's a happy ending because it was a borderline Tear Jerker.Annie: You didn't leave me...

-The very fact that this film has an exceptionally low body count for an Action film of The Nineties is a Heartwarming Moment in and of itself.
+- The very fact that this film has an exceptionally low body count for a nineties action movie is heartwarming in and of itself.
 Jack and Harry are able to save everyone on board the elevator.
-Jack and Annie, with a lot of help from his fellow cops and even a little help from the news media, are able to save all but one person on board the bus.
+Jack and Annie, with help from his fellow cops and even a little from the news media, are able to save all but one person on board the bus.
 In all, only 7 characters died.
-The building security gaurd, Bob, Helen, Harry, Robin, the subway driver, and Howard.
-This is probably about as close to an Everybody Lives in an R-rated Action film as you're likely to get.
-And it's still regarded as one of the best Action films out there, proving you don't need a high body count to make an Action film good.
+The building security guard, Bob, Helen, Harry, Robin, the subway driver, and Howard.
+This is probably about as close to an Everybody Lives in an R-rated action flick as you're likely to get.
+And it's still regarded as one of the best thrillers out there, proving you don't need a high body count to make an exciting movie.